 Most West Kootenay communities depend on small streams for domestic and agricultural water supply.
 Many of these streams also provide important aquatic and riparian habitat.
 The ability of these small streams to continue to supply water for human use and to support biodiversity will be increasingly impacted by climate change.
-Despite the region’s dependence on small streams, current hydrometric and climate monitoring/modeling focuses on watersheds much larger than those supporting most West Kootenay communities.
+Despite the region’s dependence on small streams, current hydrometric and climate monitoring/modelling focuses on watersheds much larger than those supporting most West Kootenay communities.

 The North Kootenay Lake Water Monitoring Project (NKLWMP) is working to improve understanding and prediction of how these small- and medium-sized watersheds are going to behave in a changing climate, especially in conditions of extreme high and low precipitation.
 The NKLWMP began as an initiative of the Kaslo and District Community Forest Society in 2007 and its transition to the NKLWMP was initiated in 2012.